 We are committed to working for the equality of all our pupils.
-To meet our duty to have due to regard to the need to eliminate unlawful discrimination, harassment and victimisation and other conduct towards pupils with protected characteristics prohibited by the Act:
+To meet our duty in having due regard for the need to eliminate unlawful discrimination, harassment and victimisation and other conduct towards pupils with protected characteristics prohibited by the Act:

-- Related policies in place are anti-bullying, e-safety and cyber-bullying, behaviour, safeguarding, and SEN. - We have an accessibility plan for the disabled - We provide admission arrangements so that new arrivals have an induction. - Exclusions are monitored and reported. - Incidents of harassment are recorded. - Staff and governors have regular safeguarding and SEN training. - Bradford Local Authority complaints procedures are followed. - Non-discriminatory employment practice is adhered to. - There are staff and pupil codes of conduct. - EAL & ELKLAN strategies are employed and resources targeted.
+- Related policies in place are anti-bullying, e-safety and cyber-bullying, behaviour, safeguarding, and SEN. - We have an accessibility plan for those with disabilities

+- We provide admission arrangements so that new arrivals have an induction. - Exclusions are monitored and reported. - Incidents of harassment are recorded. - Staff and governors have regular safeguarding and SEN training. - Bradford Local Authority complaints procedures are followed. - Non-discriminatory employment practice is adhered to. - There are staff, pupil and governor codes of conduct. - EAL & ELKLAN strategies are employed and resources targeted.